bakape/shamichan/README.md

   webserver, you still need to set `MEDIA_URL` in `config/imager` for image search links to work.
 * Run `npm start` to start the server
-* You can update `config/hot.js` on-the-fly with `node server/kill.js`
+* You can update `config/hot.js` on-the-fly with `node server/kill.js`3z
-* To remove compiled server dependancies run `make clean`
-* Similarly `make client_clean` removes compiled client files
 * All errors are logged to `./error.log`

 ##Updating
-* To recompile client JS & CSS run `make client`.
-The new files can be loaded into a running server with `node server/kill.js`
+* To recompile the project rerun `npm install`
-* After upgrading an io.js version or a meguca release run `make upgrade` to recompile all dependancies
+* After upgrading an io.js version also run `npm rebuild`
-* See `docs/` for upgrading between major semver releases
+* See `docs/` for upgrading between semver major releases

 ##Dependencies
 * [node-gyp dependancies](https://github.com/TooTallNate/node-gyp/#installation)